 Pedersen, who turns 47 Friday, was arrested in December 2018.
-He was released from custody in August 2019 after posting $25,000 bond, but then arrested in January 2020 for possession of methamphetamine.
+He was released from custody in August 2019 after posting $25,000 bond, but then arrested in January 2020 on suspicion of possession of methamphetamine.
 He’s being held at the Chelan County Regional Justice Center.

 In May 2019, Pedersen elected to represent himself at trial.
 It’s not clear from court records why he chose to forego a public defender, but he was warned by Allan that he'd be held to almost the same standard as an attorney.
 Attorney Brian Chase sits by his side at trial as stand-by counsel.

-Deputy Prosecutor Julia Hartnell called five witnesses: the girl’s grandmother, mother and cousin, Jessica Johnson, the executive director of Sage, an agency that helps crime victims who've experienced trauma, and Evitt again.
+Hartnell called five witnesses: the girl’s grandmother, mother and cousin; Jessica Johnson, the executive director of Sage, an agency that helps crime victims who've experienced trauma; and Wenatchee Police detective Steve Evitt again.